Screening for hepatitis C

 Preparing for your appointment

-If you think you may be at risk of hepatitis C, see your family doctor or a general practitioner.
-Once you've been diagnosed with a hepatitis C infection, your doctor may refer you to a specialist in hepatology (liver diseases) or infectious diseases.
+If you think you may have a risk of hepatitis C, see your family doctor.
+Once you've been diagnosed with a hepatitis C infection, your doctor may refer you to a specialist in liver diseases (hepatologist) or infectious diseases.

 What you can do